Sureshpatil4348/Fxlabs.ai_Back_end/API_DOC.md

 ### Notes & caveats

 - v2 is broadcast-only: `subscribe`/`unsubscribe` are accepted but ignored; no per-client filtering or snapshots.
-- Indicator payload coverage is currently RSI/EMA/MACD; UTBot/Ichimoku will appear in alerts and can be computed server-side, but are not published in `indicator_update` yet.
+- Indicator payload coverage: RSI/EMA/MACD/UTBot/Ichimoku.
 - All indicator values are computed on closed bars only (no intrabar values).

 ### Quick examples